 How can I make more money as an OTA?

 There are plenty of ways to increase your earning potential as an OTA.
-Here are just some of those ways:
+Here are just a few:

 Pick a high-paying setting

 As is the case with OTs, the SNF (skilled nursing facility) and HHOT (home health occupational therapy) settings typically pay higher wages than schools and hospitals.
-Academia pays the best of all, with median pay for OTAs sitting at $62,250.
+Academia pays the best of all, with median pay for OTAs sitting at $62,250 per year.

 Median OTA Annual Salaries by Work Setting